When purchasing a high-quality leather purse, you want it to last a long time. With proper care, a leather purse can last for years

 .
 However, they are often exposed to sweat and weather conditions.
 Thus you must know how to clean leather purse straps.

-Do not use colour care products, as these can discolour the straps.
+Do not use color care products, as these can discolor the straps.

 To clean the straps, dip a clean cloth in a soapy solution and wipe them.
 After that, wipe the leather purse straps with a clean, dry cloth to absorb the moisture.